-The nation awoke Wednesday morning to learn just how starkly divided it has grown: Hillary Clinton won the popular vote by less than 200,000 ballots.
+The nation woke up Wednesday morning to learn just how starkly divided it has grown: Hillary Clinton won the popular vote by less than 200,000 ballots.
 But Trump won battleground states that had voted for Obama twice.
 Thousands of registered Democrats, including many former union workers from the mines and factories, crossed party lines and sided with Trump.

 Scott Hiltgen, a 66-year-old small business owner in Wisconsin, called Washington a "cesspool" of career politicians, aware of and indifferent to the plight of the American worker.

 "We are considered flyover country, as you well know, and they don't care about us," he said.
 "And I think it was the silent majority that finally said, 'Enough's enough.
 We want a change.
 We don't like the way things are going.'"

 Middle-aged white men with only high school degrees — the core of Trump's support — saw their inflation-adjusted incomes plummet 9 percent from 1996 through 2014, according to Sentier Research, a data analytics firm founded by former Census Bureau officials.
 White male college graduates in the same age bracket, by contrast, saw their incomes jump 23 percent.

 The Great Recession wiped out millions of middle-income jobs in manufacturing, office administrative work and construction, and those jobs haven't returned, even as the nation now has 6.5 million more jobs than it did before the recession began.
 In many parts of the country, they have been replaced with lower-income work in restaurants, hotels, and in home health care.

 This "hollowing out" of the nation's economy has left many Americans with high school degrees feeling shut out of the middle class.